Kick The Training Wheels Off With These Frequently Asked Questions

 How do I get a bike for my child?

 Virtually all of our bikes are given away through a network of non-profits, community organizations, churches and schools.
 See the organization criteria here.
-We already work with about 150 of these organizations.
-The best way to get a bike is to contact one of these types of organizations in your neighborhood and ask if they are connected with FB4K MN.
-If not, ask them to consider getting involved with FB4K MN.
+The best way to get a bike is to ask an organization, like your child’s school or your faith community to consider getting involved with FB4K MN and requesting bikes on your behalf.
 Organizations can apply for bikes here.

 What is the process to become a benefiting partner and receive bikes?